EventStore/EventStoreDB-Client-Java/README.md

 *Note: This client is currently under active development and further API changes are expected.
 Feedback is very welcome.*

+## Documentation
+* General documentation can be found in [Event Store GRPC Docs].
+* The latest stable version Javadoc can be found here: https://eventstore.github.io/EventStoreDB-Client-Java

 ## Access to binaries
 EventStore Ltd publishes GA (general availability) versions to [Maven Central].